kairosdb/kairosdb/README.md

-KairosDB2 is a rewrite of the original KairosDB project.
+KairosDB is a rewrite of the original KairosDB project.

 Documentation is found [here](http://code.google.com/p/kairosdb/).